 If you decide to go against our advice and soak your nappies you should only use plain water.
 Soaking does effectively pre-clean the nappies a bit, which helps keep stains from setting.
 However, the downside is that the nappy bucket will smell when you take the lid off, you also have to dispose of the dirty water and soaking can damage modern fabrics and fastenings.
 It is also important to remember never to soak your wraps as this will cause them to lose their waterproofing.
 Use of soaking agents including vinegar, bicarbonate of Soda, Napisan, bleach or harsh stain removers should never be used as they can corrode the nappy fabric and cover binding and effectively destroy your nappies.
 Please note that if any of these products are used on the nappies or accessories it will invalidate your manufacturers product guarantee.
 Bamboo is an especially delicate fabric and is particularly susceptible to harsh chemicals.

 Care of Motherease Nappies and Wraps

 The binding on the Motherease products are the reason they are so fabulously waterproof so it's important to treat the binding with respect and make sure it can't get caught on velcro etc in the wash.
 When washing your Motherease nappies and wraps place them in a mesh washing bag separate from anything that could catch on the binding like Velcro to keep them in excellent and reliable condition.
 Do not use laundry detergent products containing sodium percarbonate, hydrogen peroxide (oxygen bleach) or optical brighteners.
 These ingredients are often listed.
-When combined with uric acid and ammonia a reaction occurs causing natural fibers to dissolve.
+When combined with uric acid and ammonia a reaction occurs causing natural fibres to dissolve.
 These ingredients are also harsh on nappy covers and cover binding.
 We sell the Motherease approved Country Breeze and Laundry Magic stain remover on our site

 Step1.
 Loading the Machine - Washing Load Size